vaginessa/ownsec/README.md

 from here there are two ways - install everything by running

 `sudo ./pwn.sh` # probably needs remake, meanwhile proceed ...
-or

 `cd /opt/ITSEC-Install-Scripts/0.Initial`
 and run the reboot parts one by one - which is
-`sudo ./1.sh` upgrade the system
+`sudo ./1.sh` Upgrade the system
-`sudo ./2.sh` install dependencies & tools - located at `/opt/ITSEC-Install-Scripts/0.Initial/src/PT2`
+`sudo ./2.sh` Install dependencies & tools - located at `/opt/ITSEC-Install-Scripts/0.Initial/src/PT2`
-`sudo ./3.sh` to install the ITSEC applications by category.
+`sudo ./3.sh` To install the ITSEC applications by category.

 ## PART 1